NethServer/docs/administrator-manual/en/installation.rst

 **Installing from ISO**

   * Download the ISO image,
-  * Prepare a CD / DVD or a bootable USB stick
+  * Prepare a CD / DVD
   * Follow the wizard

 **Installing from YUM**